French Fries & Ketchup

 “No, just French Fries & Ketchup.”

 As we stopped, I looked through the serving window.
-Momentarily enraptured by the bustling people under the bright lights, I began to feel a sense of double bewilderment: the picture blurred and ghosts danced in symmetrical disharmony.
-I reeled and gaped my amazement until French Fries & Ketchup initiated reestablishing its element.
+Momentarily enraptured by the bustling people under the bright lights, I began to feel a sense of double bewilderment.
+The framed image before me blurred and ghosts danced in symmetrical disharmony.

 “No money,” I said like a station break.